Intermediate and Advanced Courses

 A two semester sequence for students NOT majoring in Science, Math, or Engineering.

-Mostly taken by engineering majors.
+Mostly taken by computer science and engineering majors.

 Math 350: Probability Theory and Simulation Methods